r-pogo/vade_mecum/Linux/general_commands.md

 | Command | Effect |
 |--------------|--------|
 | pwd | Print the name of the current working directory.
 | cd | Change the working directory.
-Just `cd` changes to home dir.`cd -` goeas to the previous dir. `cd ~user` changes to home dir of a specific user.
+Just `cd` changes to home dir.`cd -` goes to the previous dir. `cd ~user` changes to home dir of a specific user.
 | j foo | autojump is a faster way to navigate your filesystem.
 It works by maintaining a database of the directories you use the most from the command line. link for gihub https://github.com/wting/autojump.
 Need to add `. /usr/share/autojump/autojump.sh` to your bashrc file.
 ____
 ## System overview